AdobeDocs/journey-optimizer-b2b.en/help/user/journeys/journey-overview.md

 Define sales-driven engagement that includes email, SMS, and more inside account journeys to coordinate inbound marketing with outbound sales activities for each buying group member.

-## Access and browse Account Journeys
+## Access and browse account journeys

 1. In your Adobe Experience Platform home page, click Adobe Journey Optimizer B2B Edition.